Forex-ATS/MT5-AutoTrading-System/README.md

 # MT5 Auto Trading System (Expert Advisor)
 This project provides an automated trading system for the MetaTrader 5 platform built on a price action breakout strategy.

+> **Forex ATS** stands for "Automated Trading System".
+> For more information and updates, visit www.forexats.com.

 ## Requirements
 - MetaTrader 5 (latest version)
 - Copy the files into the appropriate MQL5 folders: